Search RFCafe.com

 Wax nostalgic about and learn from the history of early electronics.
 See articles from Popular Electronics, published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

 Filtering, timing, coupling, and energy storage are the most common uses for capacitors (not to mention their use in electronic component sculptures).
 Metallized paper or plastic, plastic film, mica, ceramic, electrolytic, and a few other capacitor types have been around for a long time, with newer formulations of electrolytics providing higher charge storage density, lower leakage, greater stability, lower cost, wider operational temperature ranges, more robust construction, etc. We now have supercapacitors that look as much like storage batteries (and are replacing them in some applications) as they do capacitors.
-This Popular Electronics article provides a good synopsis of many of these issues.
+This 1966 Popular Electronics magazine article provides a good synopsis of many of these issues.

 Capacitor Know-How Simplifies Electronic Projects